 The Huskies appeared timid to attack Syracuse’s zone, swinging the ball side-to-side and not driving until late in the shot clock.
 Adams and Christian Vital were more aggressive in the second half and helped bring the deficit into single digits, but this game was hardly in doubt.

 “It’s like we have never seen a zone before,” lamented Ollie, whose team has seen zone defense thrown its way this season.

-With Alterique Gilbert out indefinitely, the Huskies are using only three guards in Jalen Adams, Christian Vital, and Antwoine Anderson, and their lack of perimeter depth on the bench is a big problem.
+With Alterique Gilbert out indefinitely, the Huskies are using only three guards in Adams, Vital, and Antwoine Anderson, and their lack of perimeter depth on the bench is a big problem.
 Adams (22 points on 8-of-13 shooting) and Vital (17 points, 5 rebounds, 4 assists) played well, but other than Terry Larrier, UConn has no jump-shooting options, which allowed Syracuse to pack its zone even deeper into the paint.

 UConn’s frontline does not possess any offensive threats, and are very foul prone.
 Mamadou Diarra and Eric Cobb each fouled out, picking up their 10 fouls in a combined 34 minutes.
 The duo, along with Onuorah, Tyler Polley, and Josh Carlton, combined for only seven points.

 “I think we have to be a lot smarter with the ball, take our time, and make the simple play,” said Adams, who helped shut down Frank Howard (1-of-10 shooting, 9 turnovers).
 “We got too excited in the first half and were reckless with the ball.”

 Syracuse, now 7-1, was paced by Tyus Battle’s 22 points.
 Moyer (18 points, 8 rebounds) and Oshae Brissett (16 points, 10 rebounds) controlled the paint.